bythami/bythami/README.md

 ## Welcome!!

-I'm Thamires Freitas
+I'm Thamires Freitas, I'm 23 years old!

-💻I'm learning HTML, CSS and JS!
+  •💻I'm learning HTML, CSS and JS!
-I'm from Brazil!
-I'm 23 years old!
-📖I'm studying administration at Federal University of Amazonas!
+  •📖I'm studying administration at Federal University of Amazonas!
-✨2022 Goals: Find a new job as a Frond-end Developer!
+  •✨2022 Goals: Find a new job as a Frond-end Developer!

-🙏Thanks for visiting.
+🙏Thanks for visiting!

 🤗Enjoy it!!

+##

 <div align="center">
   <a href="https://github.com/bythami">